Esri/arcgis-maps-sdk-java-samples/group_layers/group-layers/README.md

 1. Create an empty `GroupLayer`.
 2. Add a child layer to the group layer's layers collection.
-3. To build the table of contents:
-  - Check that the layer is a group layer.
-  - Use `groupLayer.fetchLegendInfosAsync()` to get a `LegendInfo` with the layer's name to display.
-  - If `showChildrenInLegend` is true, use `getSubLayerContents` to get a list of `LayerContent`s for each child with legend display information.
-4. To toggle the visibility of the group, simply change the group layer's visibility property.
+3. To toggle the visibility of the group, simply change the group layer's visibility property using `layer.setVisible(boolean)`.

 ## Relevant API